 About Yavapai County

-Everything we do at the REDC is to promote individual and economic flourishing in Yavapai County.
-If you are interested in living or working in this region, read on to learn more about the geography, demographics, opportunities, individual cities and towns, and much more.
+Everything we do at the REDC is to promote individual and economic success in Yavapai County.
+If you are interested in living or working in this region, learn more about the geography, demographics, opportunities, individual cities and towns, and much more.

-You will discover a rich history in the region as well as a wide array of state and national parks and monuments that are a must-see for anyone moving to the area.
-Red Rock State Park, the Verde River, and the many historic Native American structures built into the surrounding landscape are just a few of these unique regional gems.
+You’ll discover a rich history in the region as well as a wide array of must-see state parks and national monuments.
+Red Rock State Park, the Verde River, and the many historic Native American structures are just a few unique regional gems.

-Each year thousands of visitors flock to Yavapai to enjoy activities such as hiking, biking, bouldering, shopping and even wine tasting.
-Although the county’s population is only around 250,000, it boasts all of the necessary amenities including hospitals, educational and financial institutions.
+Each year thousands of visitors flock here to enjoy activities like hiking, biking, and even wine tasting.
+Although the county’s population is only around 250,000, it boasts all of the necessary amenities including educational and financial institutions, and hospitals.

 Comfortable Climate